prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

   URI of the Presto coordinator.
 Replace ``example.net:8080`` to match the host and port of the Presto coordinator.
 This URI must not end in a slash.

+The following flags can help one tune the disaggregated coordinator cluster’s resource groups to the desired consistency:

+* ``concurrency-threshold-to-enable-resource-group-refresh (default: 1.0)``

+  Configure coordinator to wait for the next resource group update before allowing more queries to run on any given resource group, if running queries reached the configured limit.

+  Default value is 1.0.
+It means once any resource group is running its max allowed queries, the coordinator has to wait for an update from the resource manager before allowing new queries to run on the given resource group.
+To achieve stronger consistency, reduce the percentage to lower value.

+* ``resource-group-runtimeinfo-refresh-interval (default: 100 ms)``

+  This configuration helps tune coordinator periodic polling intervals of cluster level resource group usage from the resource manager.

 You may also wish to set the following properties: